 Each entity keeping its books on a full accounting basis must prepare annual financial statements for each consecutive financial year, and if a company commences operations during the second half of year adopted as the financial year, it may combine its books of accounts and financial statements for that period with the books and financial statements for the subsequent year (combined accounting year).
-The financial statements should be composed of the following elements:

-2 income statement
+- income statement

-3 additional information, including:
+- additional information, including:

-- introduction to the financial statements, and
+- introduction to the financial statements;

 - additional notes and explanations.

-- statement of changes in shareholders’ equity (fund).
+- statement of changes in equity;

 In addition, every business entity may hire a chartered accountant to carry out an audit of its financial statements or review of its accounting books whenever this is deemed necessary by the entrepreneur.